YiraSan/violet/readme.md

-# VioletOS
+# violetOS

-A 64bits general purpose operating system dedicated to comfortable performance and efficency.
+violetOS is a general-purpose and modern operating system dedicated to efficiency, and attention to detail.

+violetOS is not POSIX-compliant and does not aim to offer any native compatibility with common standards.
+Do not expect anything to function as you are accustomed to.